Why Choose OHIO’s Online Master of Social Work?

 Many rural communities lack the resources to provide comprehensive care, with barriers stemming from a multitude of factors, including a lack of medical insurance, a shortage of care providers, and racial and economic inequities.
 While the U.S. Census Bureau classifies 97% of the nation’s total land area as rural, only 19% of the population lives in rural areas, widening an existing equity gap in health care access that presents challenges and opportunities for your social work practice.

 America’s most vulnerable citizens lack equitable access to critical social services.
 But with an online Master of Social Work from Ohio University, you’ll help implement meaningful solutions that deliver care to underserved communities in both rural areas and big cities.
 Our MSW degree program is built to give you not only the specialized skills to focus on health care access but also the knowledge you can put into practice in sociological, psychological, and developmental contexts.
 When you build your educational foundation at Ohio, you’ll be uniquely equipped to empower those who are most at risk — opening doors to a variety of fulfilling and consequential career paths.

 Study social work online with Ohio University and learn from faculty members actively making an impact in the field.
 Meet Dr. Terry Cluse-Tolar, the program director of our online Master of Social Work program.

 Dr. Cluse-Tolar brings more than two decades of experience in both the practice and teaching of social work.
 She enjoys challenging students and inspiring the future of the profession.
 You can learn from Dr. Cluse-Tolar and other passionate faculty members at Ohio University.

-Social workers are needed everywhere — from schools and hospitals to prisons and nonprofits.
-New programs and job opportunities continue to expand as awareness for mental health grows, especially in rural communities.
+People everywhere need dedicated social workers.
+In a range of settings, from schools and hospitals to prisons and nonprofits, new programs and job opportunities continue to expand as awareness surrounding access to health care grows.